Minivera/Carleton-Web-Dev/src/slides/wasm.md

   ## TeaVM
 ]
 .right-column[
+TeaVM is a project to create frontend application in java.

+It provides a complex framework for creating dynamic frontend applications in Java.

+It has all the tools you would except, like:

+- A routing system to track URL changes
+- A REST client
+- Widgets for common elements like paginates lists

+You can read more by following this tutorial: https://github.com/Minivera/carleton-web-dev/tree/master/src/java-course -website.
+]

+???
 TeaVM was originally a project to create frontend application in java.
 The tool would compile your Java code to optimized JavaScript code with sourcemap support.
 It has since added WASM support, creating a more native experience.

 It provides a complex framework for creating dynamic frontend applications in Java.
 It has all the tools you would except, like:

 - A routing system to track URL changes
 - A REST client
 - Widgets for common elements like paginates lists

-  You can read more by following this tutorial: https://github.com/Minivera/carleton-web-dev/tree/master/src/java-course
+You can read more by following this tutorial: https://github.com/Minivera/carleton-web-dev/tree/master/src/java-course -website.
-    -website.
-]

 ---

 layout: false